Bread & Roses 2025/2

 Literary criticism by Richard Minne in 'Het Geestesleven' (Vooruit, 1945-1965)

-The poet and journalist Richard Minne (1891-1965) wrote for many years for the culture page 'Het Geestesleven' of the Ghent socialist newspaper Vooruit.
-The texts offer an idiosyncratic and often ironic view of writers and literary works.
-Dr. In this text edition, Els van Damme presents for the first time all contributions published between 1945 and 1965 in the sections 'Panorama of letters', 'With the pencil stub' and 'Pro and con'.
+For many years, poet and journalist Richard Minne (1891-1965) wrote for the cultural section "Het Geestesleven" (The Spiritual Life) of the Ghent socialist newspaper Vooruit.
+His writings offer an idiosyncratic and often ironic perspective on writers and literary works.
+In this text edition, Dr. Els van Damme presents for the first time all the contributions published between 1945 and 1965 in the sections "Panorama of Letters," "With the Pencil Stub," and "Pros and Cons."

 Els van Damme (ed.)